RayHightower/RayHightower.com/_posts/2019-05-01-nvidia-jetson-nano-getting-started-and-avoiding-gotchas.markdown

 * A camera connector that's compatible with the standard Raspberry Pi camera.
 * Operating system: Linux4Tegra, an Ubuntu-based distro customized by Nvidia.
 * Price: $99.

+### What is CUDA?
+Why does CUDA exist?

+CUDA stands for Compute Unified Device Architecture.
+In the early days of GPU-accelerated computing, deveopers would need to study _how_ graphics acceleration works in order to adapt non-graphics problems to GPUs.
+CUDA adds a layer of abstraction so that you can write software for GPUs without studying the principles of computer graphics.

+Nvidia created CUDA, so CUDA only runs on GPU products from Nvidia.

 ### Shut Up and Take My Money